 MICHELLE: The Ace pairing is the hardest for me to imagine, but we shall see!

 ANNA: Ace is my favorite Alice character just because of the ever growing body count that piles up wherever he goes (I’m sure that says something about me but I’m not going to speculate what that means).
 I’m sure I’ll be buying this.

-MELINDA: I’m really lukewarm on this series, yet even I am intrigued by the thought of an Ace-centric spinoff.
+MJ: I’m really lukewarm on this series, yet even I am intrigued by the thought of an Ace-centric spinoff.

 SEAN: I’ve been surprisingly entertained by Haganai, the best of Seven Seas’ ‘Moe Fall of 2012’ series, which digs deeper for both its comedy and sympathy, and is not afraid to make its horrible people deeply lonely and somewhat broken.
 That said, it still is a bit creepy.
 Fair warning.